QSBS Basics & Overview: Understanding Qualified Small Business Stock

 Statutory Definition

-- Is originally issued after August 10, 1993 (the date of enactment of the Revenue Reconciliation Act of 1993) [IRC §1202(c)(1)]
+- The stock must be originally issued after August 10, 1993, the enactment date of the Revenue Reconciliation Act of 1993 [IRC §1202(c)(1)].

-- Is acquired by the taxpayer at its original issue (directly or through an underwriter) in exchange for money or other property (not including stock), or as compensation for services provided to the corporation (other than services performed as an underwriter) [IRC §1202(c)(1)(B)]
+- The stock must be acquired by the taxpayer at its original issue (directly or through an underwriter) in exchange for money, other property (excluding stock), or as compensation for services provided to the corporation (excluding services performed as an underwriter) [IRC §1202(c)(1)(B)].

 The Tax Benefit: Capital Gains Exclusion